-- Declare the predicted time at which the gates will be overflown

-The task will normally start and finish with a Deck Takeoff and Deck Landing and after completing the landing the competitor will be required to enter a Quarantine area for fuel checking and scoring.
+- Declare the predicted time at which the gates will be overflown After completing the landing the competitor will be required to enter a Quarantine area for fuel checking and scoring.
+Safety During the task competitors must be aware that their paths may cross those of other aircraft.

-Safety

-During the task competitors must be aware that their paths may cross those of other aircraft.
 They must maintain careful observation of the sky at all times and should avoid flying at predictable heights.

-SCORING
+Scores

 Typically each photo will score 100 points and each time gate 200 points.
-The following penalties will apply:

-- Takeoff deck penalty: 20%

-- Landing deck penalty: 20%

-- Breach of Quarantine: 100%

-- Photo wrongly identified on the map: Penalty 50% of photo score

-- Timing gate error >10 seconds from prediction: 10 points/second

-- Time over maximum task duration: 10 points/second

-B5 DURATION

-Objectives

-To fly for as long as possible on a limited amount of fuel.
+The following penalties will apply: - Breach of Quarantine: 100% - Photo wrongly identified on the map: Penalty 50% of photo score - Timing gate error >10 seconds from prediction: 10 points/second - Time over maximum task duration: 10 points/second 8.
+DURATION Objectives To fly for as long as possible on a limited amount of fuel.

-Summary

-Competitors will be given:
+Summary Competitors will be given:

 - A specified weight or volume of fuel

-The task will normally start with a Deck Takeoff.
 Landing will normally be in an extended area, to be specified at the briefing.
 If a residual fuel requirement has been specified, after completing the landing the competitor will be required to enter a Quarantine area for fuel checking.

 Safety

-Particularly as the task is to be flown to minimum remaining fuel, pilots must look out for other aircraft preparing to land at the same time.
+Particularly if the task is to be flown to empty tanks, pilots must look out for other aircraft preparing to land engine off.
 A proper look-out must be kept at all times.
 An aircraft joining another in a thermal shall circle in the same direction as that established by the first regardless of height separation

 Scores

 The following penalties will apply: